bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_3/exercise_3.md

 ; artist-album-count-list:
 ;    string, (listof album) -> (listof string number)
 ```
-* Now use that function, along with the `all-xartists` function, to write `artist-album-counts`.
+* Now use that function, along with the `all-artists` function, to write `artist-album-counts`.

 * * *